-After a short spell out of the game Fabrizio Ravanelli joined French club AC Ajaccio in 2014 but was sacked after losing seven of his first 12 games in charge.
+After a short spell out of the game he then joined French club AC Ajaccio in 2014 but was sacked after losing seven of his first 12 games in charge.

 Check out these great deals on replica football shirts and grab yourself a bargain.

-As well as coaching, Ravanelli works as a TV pundit in Italy for channels such as Sky Italia.
+Away from coaching, Ravanelli has worked as a TV pundit in Italy for channels such as Sky Italia and ESPN.

-He has since spoken of his love for Middlesbrough and desire to return to the club one day as manager.
+He has also spoken of his love for Middlesbrough and desire to return to the club one day as manager.

 Fabrizio Ravanelli: Premier League Statistics